src-d/lookout/docs/configuration.md

     # installation_sync_interval: 1h
 ```

-For more information about the `comment_footer` key, see how to [add a custom message to the posted comments](#custom-footer)
+`comment_footer` key defines a format-string that will be used for custom messages for every message posted on GitHub; see how to [add a custom message to the posted comments](#custom-footer)

 <a id=basic-auth></a>
 ## Authentication with GitHub

-To trigger the analysis on any pull request of a GitHub repository you will need a valid way to authenticate **lookout**.
+It is needed to define a valid way to authenticate **lookout** with GitHub to post the analysis on any pull request of a GitHub repository.

 The default method to authenticate with GitHub is using [GitHub access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/), and pass the user and the token to `lookoutd`: